-Fine frescoes – Maratha era, and recently discovered and restored finer Chola paintings beneath, cover the surfaces of the two storey high cicumambulatory corridor formed by the parallel support walls.
+Fine frescoes – Maratha era as well as recently discovered and restored finer Chola paintings beneath – cover the surfaces of the two storey high cicumambulatory corridor formed by the parallel support walls.
 Entry to this space is now restricted in order to preserve the decaying artwork.
 The enormous monolithic Nandi (Shiva’s bull mount) in a smaller shrine opposite, is a later replica.
-The slightly smaller, and to me, more beautiful original, sits forlornly in a corner of the peripheral wall to the left.
+The slightly smaller and more beautiful original, sits forlornly in a corner of the peripheral wall to the left.

 Brihadiswarar temple at Gangaikondacholapuram

-Rajendra Chola I had assisted his father in his military campaigns and nursed grander imperialist ambitions.
-He quelled rebellions by the Sinhalese in the South and the Chalukyas to the West, and then marched Northwards vanquishing the Kalinga, Vali, Odda and the Pala kingdoms along his way to the Gangetic plains.
+Rajendra Chola I, who had assisted his father in his military campaigns, nursed grander imperialist ambitions.
+He quelled rebellions by the Sinhalese in the south and the Chalukyas to the west, and then marched northwards vanquishing the Kalinga, Vali, Odda and the Pala kingdoms along his way to the Gangetic plains.
 He went on to extend the Chola empire all the way to Burma, parts of present day Indonesia, Malaysia, Thailand, Cambodia and Singapore, significantly influencing the culture and commerce of the region.

 His conquest of the Gangetic plains merited a brand new capital, grandiosely named Gangaikonda Cholapuram (City of the Chola who brought Ganga home), and a temple that almost rivalled that of his great father.